diamond0cat/hack-system-design/分布式系统设计面试案例/design_job_scheduler延迟任务队列.md

 how we handle failed job?   what about worker died after pulling job from db?

 when do we need to notify client?

+functinoal requirement

+non-functional requirement

+workers health check

+resource manager manage all the workers and start new workers if all workers are busy